hamza-cskn/memory-allocator/README.md

 2. Set TESTER_MODE macro to 1 and compile: `gcc -DTESTER_MODE=1 allocator.c tester.c -o allocator`

 ### About Norminette
-Norminette's rules stricts me to write testable codes.
+Norminette's rules force me to write testable codes.
 So I prepared `norm-fixer.sh`.

-When you decide to include the memory allocator to your project follow these steps.
+When you decide to include the memory allocator in your project follow these steps.

 1. Clone the repository.
 2. Run `sh norm-fixer.sh`.
-3. Move allocator.h, allocator.c aborter.c to your project.
+3. Move allocator.h, allocator.c, aborter.c to your project.
 4. Do not forget to add these files to your Makefile.
 5. You are ready to use `safe_malloc()` and `safe_free`.